Fukushima Daini Nuclear Power Plant: 2016 earthquake

 On Tuesday, November 22, 2016, a magnitude 6.9 earthquake struck Japan 37 km east southeast of Namie, Fukushima Prefecture at a depth of 11.3 km.
 The shock had a maximum intensity of VII (Very strong).
 14 people were injured and more than 1,900 homes briefly lost electricity.
-Though a warning of a possible tsunami of 3 m in height was issued, a 60 cm wave was reported by NHK in the port of Onahama of Iwaki, Fukushima; a 90 cm wave hit Soma, Fukushima; and another wave 1 m in height struck the Fukushima Daiichi Nuclear Power Plant site after the 6.9 shock.
-Chief Cabinet Secretary Yoshihide Suga said that the third reactor's spent fuel cooling systems at Fukushima Daini had stopped as a result of the earthquake; TEPCO later reported the restart of the spent fuel cooling system after only 100 minutes of stoppage.
+Though a warning of a possible tsunami of 3 m in height was issued, a 60 cm wave was reported by NHK in the port of Onahama of Iwaki, Fukushima; a 90 cm wave hit Sōma, Fukushima; and another wave 1 m in height struck the Fukushima Daiichi Nuclear Power Plant site after the 6.9 shock.
+Chief Cabinet Secretary Yoshihide Suga said that the third reactor's spent fuel pool cooling systems at Fukushima Daini had stopped as a result of the earthquake; TEPCO later reported the restart of the spent fuel cooling system after only 100 minutes of stoppage.